guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

   <em>Scenes from the road on Day 1</em>
 </div>

 Back in Mechuka, we went to out favourite food joint, Snowland, for a hot plate of momos.
 The old couple running the place were happy and warm.
-Of course the food foolowed suit.
+Of course the food followed suit.
 Post dinner we hung out in the homestay living room.
 The warm stove and the butter tea made for many interesting conversations with fellow inhabitants.
 We talked to some who had come from Itanagar to see the festival.
 One particular lady was in charge of Arunachal's tourism department and we discussed our observations of Arunachal's tourism, reality versus potential.
 The girls of the family whose home we were staying in were fun to talk to as well.
 The Mechuka Adventure Festival was something they looked forward to every year.
 An excuse to party! :joy:

 <div class="postimg">
   <div class="grid">